Bang1338/wordle-today/TOMORROW.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  1 repeated letters.
+  Zero repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 3 vowels.
+  There are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "U"
+  Begins with the letter "S"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "N"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The act of uniting or joining two or more things into one.
+  A reproductive particle, usually a single cell, released by a fungus, alga, or plant that may germinate into another.
 </details>

 ## ANSWER